open-education-hub/ccas/CCAS_pandoc.md

 2
 :::

-figuretext: The diagonal of a rectangle with unit side lengths of
+Figure: The diagonal of a rectangle with unit side lengths of
 $\sqrt{2}$, Note that $\sqrt{2}$ is not a fraction.
 :::